- Flaky, itchy eyebrows? You might have eyebrow seborrheic dermatitis, also known as eyebrow dandruff.

 Coal Tar Creams and Lotions

-In addition to coal tar shampoos, creams are widely available.
+Coal tar creams and lotions are also widely available.

 Topical Steroids (Corticosteroids)